robenkleene/design-references/after-effects/after-effects.md

 1. `⌘M`: "Composition" -> "Add to Render Queue"
 2. Click "Render"

+### Single Frame

+- Select "Composition > Save Frame As > File", this will add it to the Render Queue, then click Render.

 ## Preferences

 - `⌘⌥` ("Edit" -> "Keyboard Shortcuts"): Edit keyboard shortcuts